 On weekends, both Plaza Palermo Viejo and Plaza Serrano are the sites of popular street fairs.

-While the street fair in San Telmo as well as the one in Recoleta are good places for those seeking traditional souvenirs like ponchos and mates, the Palermo stalls are ground zero for funky jewelry and multi-colored leather purses.
+While the San Telmo Street Fair as well as the one in Recoleta are good places for those seeking traditional souvenirs like ponchos and mates, the Palermo stalls are ground zero for funky jewelry and multi-colored leather purses, belts and asymmetrical T-shirts.

 Palermo Hollywood